 Related Reading: Read our tutorial on RVT to PDF conversions and settings.

-Center of Circles
+Tip 4: Snap to the Center of Circles

 Snapping to the center of circles is a handy trick for aligning elements like columns or fixtures.